 Salting makes the process of cracking passwords much slower, but not impossible.
 The goal is to make the operation so expensive to the attacker that from some point on it quits doing that.

 You can create more complex passwords which you still can manage.
 Don’t do as I mentioned already here (writing the password on a post-it and stick it on your monitor or keyboard).

 Here are some tips how to create good passwords which you can remember:

 - use long passwords: some websites even enforce a minimum password length of 6, 8 or even 10 symbols.
 I strongly advise to use at least 8 chars.

 An easy way to remember a long password is to associate it with something:

 - for email passwords: I write emails on Gmail every day at 12: IweoGed@12 (replace at with @)

-- Write the number of the website in the password:
+- Write the name of the website in the password:

 - Gmail: My.G-Mail.Pa$$-Word1

 - mix letters (small and capital), numbers, symbols: 1stPa$$-W0rD